quii/learn-go-with-tests/structs-methods-and-interfaces.md

         {shape: Triangle{Base: 12, Height: 6}, want: 36.0},
 ```

-In [Test-Driven Development by Example](https://g.co/kgs/yCzDLF) Kent Beck refactors some tests to a point and asserts
+In [Test-Driven Development by Example](https://g.co/kgs/yCzDLF) Kent Beck refactors some tests to a point and asserts:

 > The test speaks to us more clearly, as if it were an assertion of truth, **not a sequence of operations**